 Shapiro Book Prize

-Nominations for the 2023 Shapiro Book Prize (for volumes published in the calendar years 2021 and 2022) are now being accepted, with a closing date of Sept.
+Nominations for the 2023 Shapiro Book Prize (for volumes published in the calendar years 2021 and 2022) closed Sept.
 1, 2022.

 - The book must be the first monograph published by its author.

 - The book must have a publication date between Jan.
-1, 2021 and Dec.
+1, 2021, and Dec.
 31, 2022.

-- The book must be based on original documentary research in some aspect of American history and culture broadly defined.
+- The book must be based on original documentary research in some aspect of American history and culture, broadly defined.